apache/cordova-electron/DOCUMENTATION.md

 #### Load a remote URL

-To load a remote address, define desired to load `url` in the Electron settings file.
+To load a remote address, define the `url` in the Electron settings file.

  **Example**
 ```json